 This freeware by SonicXTC is an impressive ring modulator that packs an exciting amount of features.

 The Modulator 101 attempts to emulate a classic effects chain featuring a vintage ring modulator present in vintage hardware modulator units.
 The developers of this plugin claim that it offers the closest emulation of the classic vintage sound.

 Apart from the ring modulator, this plugin also has chorus and flanger modules, a built-in preamp simulator, and a spring reverb effect.
 In addition to that, this plugin offers a 2-pole low pass filter that can be used to control the generated harmonics.
 While the interface looks a bit messy, everything is divided into sections where you have the LP filter in the “Filter” section, “Ensemble” section for the chorus and flanger effects, “Echo” section for spring reverb, “Amp Drive” section for the preamp, and “Ring Mod” section for controlling the ring modulation.
-Furthermore, there is a giant VU meter on the center of the interface that can be enabled to view the output levels.
+Furthermore, there is a giant VU meter at the center of the interface to enable you to view the output levels.